Bratz 20 Yearz Special Edition Dolls: A Lookin' Bratz Review

 Hey Angelz!

-If you follow Lookin’ Bratz (@lookinbratz) on Instagram and Twitter, then you know that MGA Entertainment and Bratz sent me the four new Bratz 20 Yearz Special Edition dolls!
+If you follow Lookin’ Bratz (@LookinBratz) on Instagram and Twitter, then you know that MGA Entertainment and Bratz sent me the four new Bratz 20 Yearz Special Edition dolls!
 I am so excited to finally own the four new reproductions of the ORIGINAL girls with passion for fashion!
 If you want to see a detailed review of the new Bratz dolls and tons of pictures (including comparisons to the 2005 re-release), then keep on reading!

 THE PACKAGING